cthmayo/cthmayo.github.io/_showcase/default/welcome.md

     multimodal machine learning, clinical risk prediction, causal machine learning, and physiological signal and medical image processing.
-I have also been the lead biostatistician on a variety of medical research projects in fields ranging from diabetes pharmacoepidemiology and orthopaedic surgery.
+I have also been the lead biostatistician on a variety of medical research projects in fields ranging from diabetes pharmacoepidemiology to orthopaedic surgery.
   </p>

   <hr />